AsmaaMohmed2018/Clients-Api/README.md

 ## Project setup &  Compiles and hot-reloads for development
 - open mongo server on 127.0.0.1 (local host) on port 27017
-- create clients-db mondo databse of one collection clients or run dumped database
+- create **clients-db** mongo databse of one collection clients or run dumped database
 - cd project folder & open it with vs code (text editor)
 - type ```npm install ``` to download all dependencies modules
 - type the following in the terminal to start node app server & be ready for requests :